ShaheenHossain/eagle-12.1/doc/setup/cdn.rst

 external server.

-If you don't activate the CORS option in the CDN zone, the more obvious resulting problem on a default Eagle ERP website will be the lack of font-awesome icons because the font file declared in the font-awesome CSS won't be loaded on the remote server.
+If you don't activate the CORS option in the CDN zone, the more obvious resulting problem on a default Eagle website will be the lack of font-awesome icons because the font file declared in the font-awesome CSS won't be loaded on the remote server.